-Low/ Subtle Dimension this was a mixture of balayage, base color, and foiling with a glaze aka toner
+These subtle strawberry and bronze accents were a mixture of balayage, base color, and foiling with a glaze/toner.

-Low/ subtle dimension this was a balayage application on virgin hair (hair that hasn’t been colored before)
+This striking honey blonde color was a balayage application on virgin hair (hair that has never been colored before).

-High Contrast Dimension this was highlights and lowlights in foils followed by a glaze/toner
+This bold and brilliant blonde was a combination of highlights and lowlights in foils followed by a glaze/toner.

-High Contrast Dimension this color took two sessions to achieve.
-1st session was an all over balayage with glaze aka toner.
-2nd session was a mixture of foils and balayage application over the same pieces we did previously followed by a glaze/toner.
+This beautiful color took two sessions to achieve.
+The first session included an all-over balayage technique with a glaze/toner.
+The second session included a mixture of foils and a balayage application over the same pieces, followed by a glaze/toner.

 As a professional colorist, it is your job to work with your clients to help them find the most flattering color placement for their specific hair type.
 Have an honest discussion with your clients before they make any final decisions regarding their hair.
 Discuss all of their options and trust your experience as a professional colorist to recommend the best color, technique, and placement that will work and look best with their hair color, length, texture, and even the complexion of their skin.

 I highly recommend a consultation before any color appointment, especially if you will be seeing a new client.
 A complimentary consultation is beneficial to both colorist and client because it gives you the opportunity to thoroughly analyze your client’s hair and determine if there is a need for any color correction before creating the color and look that they want.
 In my experience, about 80% of new clients who come in for a color service need a corrective service before their color dream can be achieved.